ghiscoding/angular-markdown-editor/readme.md

 - [jQuery](http://jquery.com/) _(required for Bootstrap-Markdown editor)_
 - [Bootstrap >=4.x](https://getbootstrap.com/)

-### Nice to have Dependencies
+### Nice to have Dependency
-It's a "nice to have" extra but not a hard dependencies, which is the [ngx-markdown](https://github.com/jfcere/ngx-markdown) lib.
-It is used in the demo of this lib, but technically you could plug any other lib you wish for dealing with the markdown preview.
+It's a "nice to have" extra, but not a hard dependency, which is to include the [ngx-markdown](https://github.com/jfcere/ngx-markdown) library.
+It is used in the demo of this package, but technically you could plug any other library that you wish for dealing with the markdown preview.

 ### Demo page
+Standalone demo project, with Angular 14 & Bootstrap 5, that you can clone to easily get started
 - [Bootstrap 5 demo](https://ghiscoding.github.io/angular-markdown-editor) / [examples repo](https://github.com/ghiscoding/angular-markdown-editor-demo)

 ## Installation